 - Make real efforts during class time class: Be awake and well-rested.
 Put away all distractions.
 Pay attention, write/highlight notes, ask questions, participate in class discussions, and attempt in-class exercises before watching me give the solution (when given time to do so). - Start these practices right away!
-The material in this class builds on itself.
-Getting behind early makes it significantly more difficult to catch up later in the semester.
+Get into good habits/routines right off the bat, so you aren't left struggling to catch up later in the semester.